silaspe/maths/docs/rand.md

 Genesis 1:31

 And then God looked out at everything he had created in the past $6$ days, and God saw that it was very good.
-This concludes the sixth day.
+This concludes the sixth day (and chapter $1$).

+$$ \text{Saturday} $$

+Genesis 2:1

+Now the Earth was finally complete.

+Genesis 2:2

+And then God finally took his weekend after all the work he'd been doing.

+Genesis 2:3

+And then God blessed saturday and made it holy.

+### end of the craziest work week.